ianblas/flipbcharg/bchflips2.md

 This directory allows the user to easily find location, category, tags, geographical proximity, name, products, etc. Our objective is that users may have a frictionless experience when searching and choosing a merchant that accepts BCH in Argentina.

 Together with merchants, we support the use of Bitcoin Cash:
-After several meetings with “https://libroslibertarios.com.ar/”, we reached an agreement whereby Bitcoin Cash Argentina can reach more people.
+After several meetings with [Libros Libertarios](https://libroslibertarios.com.ar/), we reached an agreement whereby Bitcoin Cash Argentina can reach more people.
 We will send all clients who purchase books, a brochure with a full guide and a QR allowing them to claim Bitcoin Cash (BCH).
 - Sending BCH to people purchasing books allows us to know that those receiving them are 100% real persons residing in Argentine (and also allows us to know how many of these people cash-in those funds).
 - The same website where they purchase books allows them to pay in BCH.
-- This website has more than 31,000 followers in Instagram, and sells hundreds of books each month https://www.instagram.com/libroslibertarios/ .
+- This website has more than 31,000 followers in [Instagram](https://www.instagram.com/libroslibertarios/) , and sells hundreds of books each month.

 - [Website](https://bitcoincashargentina.com/)
 - [Twitter](https://twitter.com/BCHArgentina)